EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_2_Practice_Questions.md

 ---

 ## Question 3
-**Q:** TCP utilizes the Additive Increase/Multiplicative Decrease (AIMD) policy for fairness.
-How do other policies like AIAD, MIMD, and MIAD differ from AIMD?
+**Q:** TCP utilizes the Additive Increase Multiplicative Decrease (AIMD) policy for fairness.
+Other possible policies for fairness in congestion control would be Additive Increase Additive Decrease (AIAD), Multiplicative Increase Additive Decrease (MIAD), and Multiplicative Increase Multiplicative Decrease (MIMD).
+Would these other policies converge?
+If so, how would their convergence behavior differ from AIMD?

-**A:** Other policies adjust the congestion window in different ways:
-- **AIAD (Additive Increase/Additive Decrease):** Increases and decreases the window linearly.
-- **MIAD (Multiplicative Increase/Additive Decrease):** Multiplies the window size during increase and decreases it linearly.
-- **MIMD (Multiplicative Increase/Multiplicative Decrease):** Uses multiplication for both increase and decrease.

-**Explanation:** AIMD strikes a balance between aggressiveness in increasing the window size and caution in decreasing it, which contributes to network stability.
-The other policies either change the window size too aggressively or not aggressively enough, impacting fairness and network performance.
+**A:**

+- **Additive Increase Additive Decrease (AIAD)**: This policy increases the congestion window linearly and decreases it linearly. **AIAD** does not converge as well as AIMD because it is less responsive to congestion.
+In AIAD, both increases and decreases in the congestion window happen gradually, making it harder to respond effectively to congestion events.
+The throughput line will oscillate over the full bandwidth utilization line but won't converge efficiently.

+- **Multiplicative Increase Additive Decrease (MIAD)**: This policy increases the congestion window multiplicatively and decreases it additively.
+While **MIAD** may converge under certain conditions, it is not as stable as AIMD.
+The policy is more aggressive when increasing the congestion window and less aggressive when reducing it, making it slower to react to network congestion.
+However, it would still eventually converge, but in a less controlled manner compared to AIMD.

+- **Multiplicative Increase Multiplicative Decrease (MIMD)**: This policy increases and decreases the congestion window multiplicatively. **MIMD** is too aggressive in both increasing and decreasing the window size, leading to large oscillations in throughput.
+This policy may not converge efficiently because it makes large adjustments, making it unstable and more prone to rapid fluctuations in network conditions.

+### Conclusion:
+- **AIMD** converges more smoothly by balancing a linear increase with a sharp decrease, making it effective for congestion control.
+- **AIAD and MIMD** do not converge effectively and exhibit oscillatory behavior over the full bandwidth utilization.
+- **MIAD** can converge but is less stable and not as effective at congestion control as AIMD.

 ---